Top Banner - Support for Ukrainian Refugees through Media

 Part of: Regional Refugee Response Plan for Ukraine Situation.

-As part of the UN Regional Refugee Response Plan for the Ukraine Situation, UNESCO launched the “Support for Ukrainian Refugees through Media” project in February 2023, assisting governments in the Republic of Moldova, Romania, and Slovakia in their refugee responses through working with national and local broadcasters.
+As part of the UN Regional Refugee Response Plan for the Ukraine Situation, UNESCO launched the 鈥淪upport for Ukrainian Refugees through Media鈥 project since February 2023 for 12 months, assisting governments in the Republic of Moldova, Romania, and Slovakia in their refugee responses through working with national and local broadcasters.

-The initiative made concrete impact in increasing refugees’ access to credible and trustworthy information and fostering knowledge-based exchanges between refugees and host populations.
+The initiative made concrete impact in increasing refugees鈥 access to credible and trustworthy information and fostering knowledge-based exchanges and understanding between refugees and host populations.

-Through the project 15 beneficiary media strengthened their editorial content on refugees and related issues, publishing nearly 400 news pieces.
-In total 30 displaced Ukrainian media professionals were engaged in making this media content in Ukrainian, as well as trained on modern broadcast equipment and production.
+Through the project 17 beneficiary media strengthened their editorial content on refugees and related issues, publishing nearly 500 news pieces.
+Over 30 displaced Ukrainian media professionals were engaged in producing content in Ukrainian, as well as trained on modern broadcast equipment and production.

 For more information about UNESCO's work on media and refugees, please visit this page